Perkins Bacon: Brief timeline

-There is an overlap of Perkins, Bacon & Petch and Perkins, Bacon and Co; not all business ventures included all partners and percentage ownership is detailed as changing as shares were bought and sold between partners, and money was loaned to partners from the company.
+There is an overlap of Perkins, Bacon & Petch and Perkins, Bacon and Co; not all business ventures included all partners and percentage ownership is detailed as changing, as shares were bought and sold between partners, and money was loaned to partners from the company.
 Additionally, Charles Heath had many other individual business ventures, as did Perkins.
 Heath and Perkins had numerous talents and successes, however, they routinely had financial problems.
-Fortunately, the accounting was very good.
 Charles Heath had professional relationships with several people that spanned decades.